tjaartvdwalt/photo_rename_node/README.md

 Since `v0.1.6` of the app you can rename corresponding `RAW` files (or any file really) together with the `JPEG` file.

 Since `RAW` file extensions seem to vary quite a lot, you need to specify the file extension for your particular case.
 The algorithm will look for files with that extension that have the same base name as a `JPEG` file.
-These two files will be renamed together with the new date based name.
+These two files will be renamed together, using the new date based name.

 For example, lets say my camera created the following two files after I take a photo: